Stephen Lang

 Stephen Lang (born July 11, 1952) is an American stage and screen actor.
-He gained fame for his role as main antagonist Colonel Miles Quaritch in James Cameron's Avatar (2009), for which he won the Saturn Award for Best Supporting Actor.
+He gained fame for his role as Colonel Miles Quaritch in James Cameron's Avatar (2009), for which he won the Saturn Award for Best Supporting Actor.
 Lang reprised the role in the sequels.

-Lang is also known for roles in films such as Manhunter (1986), Last Exit to Brooklyn (1989), Gettysburg and Tombstone (both 1993), Gods and Generals (2003), Public Enemies, The Men Who Stare at Goats (all 2009), Conan the Barbarian (2011), Don't Breathe (2016) and its sequel Don't Breathe 2 (2021).
+Lang is also known for roles in films such as Manhunter (1986), Last Exit to Brooklyn (1989), Gettysburg and Tombstone (both 1993), Gods and Generals (2003), Public Enemies, The Men Who Stare at Goats (both 2009), Conan the Barbarian (2011), Don't Breathe (2016) and its sequel Don't Breathe 2 (2021).
 His television roles include Commander Nathaniel Taylor on Terra Nova (2011), Waldo on Into the Badlands (2015-18), and David Cord on The Good Fight (2021).

 Besides his film roles, Lang has had an extensive career on Broadway.
 He was nominated for a Tony Award for Best Featured Actor in a Play for his performance in the 1992 production of The Speed of Darkness.
 Other accolades include a Helen Hayes Award, and nominations for a Drama Desk and Outer Critics Circle Award, for his one-man show Beyond Glory, as well as a Lucille Lortel Award nomination.
 From 2004 to 2006, he was co–artistic director of the Actors Studio.

 Early life

-Lang was born in New York City, the youngest child of Theresa (née Volmar, d.
+Lang was born in New York City, the youngest child of Theresa Lang (née Volmar, d.
 2008) and Eugene Lang (1919–2017), a prominent entrepreneur and philanthropist.
 Lang's mother was Catholic of German and Irish descent and his father was Jewish, with Lang being raised Jewish.
-Lang's paternal grandparents were emigrants from Hungary and Russia.
+Lang's paternal grandparents were emigrants from Hungary and Russia and his maternal grandparents were Irish and German.
 He has two elder siblings—Jane, an attorney and activist, and David, who served as an executive at REFAC, the company their father founded in 1952.
 Lang's father donated much of his net worth (in excess of $150 million) to charity and did not leave an inheritance to his children, believing they each needed to learn to become self-sufficient.

 Lang attended elementary school in Jamaica Estates, Queens.
 His middle school was a New York City public school, George Ryan Junior High School, in nearby Fresh Meadows.
 For high school, he attended George School, a Quaker boarding school in Newtown, PA and graduated from there a year early (1969).
 He graduated from Swarthmore College in 1973 with a degree in English Literature.